-We are renowned experts in obtaining planning permission on greenfield land including agricultural, pasture and farmland and in realising the potential of derelict or under-performing sites and creating value for owners and investors.
+We are renowned experts in obtaining planning permission on agricultural land and greenfield sites, including pasture and farmland and in realising the potential of derelict or under-performing sites and creating value for owners and investors.

 Experts in converting land to financial assets

 The system of town planning which has emerged in the UK over the last 20 years, is an increasingly challenging environment in which to realise successful results.

 Muller enjoys an enviable reputation as land promoters.
 Success has been achieved through identifying land with future development potential, resolving site assembly, access, planning and technical issues in order to deliver land with development opportunity.

 Often on land considered too difficult or even impossible by others to sell for development, the Group has produced significant results by achieving land allocations and planning approvals for employment, housing and community infrastructure.

 As a strategic land promotion company, Muller is constantly seeking new areas of land with potential for residential or commercial development and is efficient and skilled in the appraisal of greenfield property development opportunities, however ambitious or futuristic landowners believe their prospects may be.